 Discussion

 The current findings add to existing evidence demonstrating SR’s utility in a prison context.
-Firstly, its engagement potential was confirmed by the voluntariness of the women’s attendance, despite competing appointments, and their commitment without expectation of material reward (“getting something out of it without wanting something from it” as a member of staff expressed it).
+Firstly, its engagement potential was confirmed by the voluntariness of the women’s attendance, despite competing appointments, and their commitment without expectation of material reward (“getting something out of it without wanting something from it” as a member of staff expressed it) (Robinson and Billington, 2014).
 Secondly, there was evidence of substantial cognitive and emotional engagement with the reading material.
 There were repeated instances of the literature spontaneously eliciting specific and vivid autobiographical memory or moments of recognition, as well as of the reading activity encouraging a capacity (sometimes demonstrably progressivin view of research evidence for memory impairment during periods of depression (Lemogne et al., 2006) and low self-esteem (Williams and Scott, 1988).
 Contemporary goals and self-perceptions influence recollection of the past, to the extent that is there not only a lower retrieval of positive memory, but also a lack of specificity in the recollection.
 Autobiographical memory becomes characterised by over-generality, with a tendency to recall sequences of events or time periods and/or extended or repeated events rather than specific episodes or instances, and this is more evident in positive than in negative memory.
 Depressed people additionally find it difficult to imagine present or future alternatives, since they are less able to retrieve specific episodes from the past which support them in a ‘better’ view of themselves.
 In this light, the diverse modes of remembering the past which occurred in the reading group have potential significance for future therapeutic practice and research.
 In this respect the power of literature to reconnect people to their former lives and selves by evoking and stimulating memory has been especially noticed in the use of SR in dementia (Billington et al., 2013; Centre for Research into Reading, Literature and Society, 2014), where a sense of connected life and identity is often demonstrably restored.
 In prison, such rescue work is perhaps equally important, if the ideal of rehabilitation is founded upon the fostering or creation of a more responsibly integrated self, as a preliminary to the return to civic life.
 Given the potential significance of autobiographical memory in grounding the self – providing coherent narratives which help ‘organise’ a sense of identity across time – SR might offer the kind of cognitive activity which can help recover the meaning and value of personal memory, and build resilience against vulnerability to further breakdown.